Revolutionizing MRI Technology with PHIP+

 But how exactly does our PHIP+ process work?
 How can we hyperpolarize endogenous metabolites?

 Some atomic nuclei, such as hydrogen nuclei or ¹³C nuclei, behave like tiny magnets in a magnetic field and align themselves accordingly.
 In MRI, the behavior of the overall "magnetization" generated by all these atomic mini-magnets is used to create an image.
-(Technically, it is the induced electric current that are measured.)
+(Technically, it is the induced electric current that is measured.)

 To deal with this weak signal in conventional MRI, there are two main strategies: